ktkwan/Twitter/README.md

 ## Notes

 I had challenges because less instructions were given for this project, but I felt I was able to learn more.
 I had trouble getting to compose tweets, but I was able to ask both the instructors and my peers for help and was able to finally get it to work.
+In addition, I wanted to complete the character count, but I did not have enough time to complete it.
+I think the aspect that took the longest time for me was using the twitter API to retweet and favorite.

 ## Credits